deskofmj/kokostore/README.md

 For support or questions:
 1. Check the troubleshooting section
-2. Review the API documentation
+2. Review the First Delivery API documentation
 3. Test the integration locally
 4. Contact support with specific error messages

+---

+**Status**: ✅ **COMPLETE** - First Delivery integration is fully implemented and ready for production use.